unipartdigital/udes-open/addons/udes_load_testing/tests/README.md

 To change the steps or repeats you can change add a udes_load_test section to your rc file.
 You can specify default values for the parameterized tests and the default number of repeats.
 It is also possible to define the parameterize values to be used for individual classes.
-This is done by specifing the class's name (case insenitive).
+This is done by specifying the class's name (case insensitive).
 The number of pieces of background data can also be set in the same way, this will only be used by the children of BackgroundDataRunner.

 ``` plain text